papiodesu/leptos_book/src/reactivity/interlude_functions.md

 }
 ```

-The "SimpleCounter」 function itself runs once.
-The 「value」 signal is created once.
-The framework hands off the 「increment」 function to the browser as an event listener.
-When you click the button, the browser calls 「increment」, which updates 「value」 via 「set_value」.
-And that updates the single text node represented in our view by 「{value}".
+The "SimpleCounter" function itself runs once.
+The "value" signal is created once.
+The framework hands off the "increment" function to the browser as an event listener.
+When you click the button, the browser calls "increment", which updates "value" via "set_value".
+And that updates the single text node represented in our view by "{value}".

 Functions are key to reactivity.
 They provide the framework with the ability to rerun the smallest possible unit of your application in response to a change.